mautic/developer-documentation-new/docs/design/labelling.rst

 Undo
 ^^^^

-Reverts to the state before the most recent changes made by the user.
+Reverts to the state before the most recent changes made by the User.
 Repeated use successively reverts to prior states in reverse chronological order.
 Applies to changes in data and not to changes made to the view.

 Not all actions, such as Save, can be undone.
 Compare Redo, Reset, and Restore.